-Connect by sheer sandstone cliffs on part of Connect of a linear, uneven ridge that runs north-south as a series of Connect of and wide at various points), broken by rock benches.
+Sydney Harbour National Park (Gap Bluff) Precinct is bounded by sheer sandstone cliffs on part of its eastern edge and consists mainly of a linear, uneven ridge that runs north-south as a series of platforms (narrow and wide at various points), broken by rock benches.

 The area retains evidence of earlier defence structures including gun emplacements, the former artillery school and constable's cottage group.

-Although a number of buildings exist within the park (current!
-Centre), they are dominated by the set
+Although a number of buildings exist within the park (currently used as the Gap Bluff Function Centre), they are dominated by the natural topography and vegetation.